MetaProvide/hwdb-hejbit-decentralised-backup/trunk/readme.txt

 Several steps are required, and each step depends on the maximum memory allocated by your hosting.
 As a result, the process may take a long time (e.g., a few hours for a 10GB site with 64MB of memory).

 = Backup File Limit =
-Currently, the maximum limit for saving the backup ZIP file in Swarm is 1GB.
+Currently, the maximum limit for saving the backup ZIP file in Swarm is around 1GB.

 = Backup Process =